Rhys Ifans

 Ifans also appeared on stage in "A Midsummer Night's Dream" at the Regent's Park Open Air Theatre and in the plays "Under Milk Wood" and "Volpone" at the National Theatre.

 In 1990, Rhys made his first television appearance.
 He became a host of a children's quiz show on local TV.
-Both viewers and producers appreciated the young man's ability to improvise in the studio.
-Soon, he received offers to host various TV shows, which he gladly accepted.
+Viewers and producers alike were impressed by his natural ability to improvise on camera.
+TV offers quickly followed, which he eagerly accepted.

 Rhys Ifans as a young man on the theater stage